Long Branch: City of Beach Clubs

 West End First — “Hollywood Baths” near Ocean and Cedar Avenues, 1905.
 Part of John Hoey’s Hollywood Hotel the baths — “the first of its kind ever constructed along the Jersey Coast” — opened on July 4, 1890.
 The 8-million-gallon saltwater pool was exclusively for hotel guests.
 The pavilion building burned in April 1915 and the pool operated until 1930.

-’24 County Beach Fees — Seven Presidents Oceanfront Park aerial image, Summer 2022 (David Booth Photo) — For Summer ’24, the county park charges $75 for an adult (18-64) season pass; it’s $30 for seniors (vets and kids are free).
-Here a day of parking and the beach remains $20 — MORE INFO.
+County Pride — Seven Presidents Oceanfront Park aerial image, Summer 2022 (David Booth Photo).
+For Summer 2025, a season pass at the park is $75 and it’s $10 for a day pass — MORE INFO.

 Super Summers — “Pool Club Row,” 1950s.
 Located on the west side of Ocean Avenue were three public bathing facilities — Cranmer’s Baths, Chelsea Baths and Columbia Baths — MORE INFO.